 Nootropics Do Not Increase IQ

 As the movie Limitless suggested with the film's fictional NZT-48: the pill doesn't make you smarter, it only unlocks your full potential.
-Of course, while the film operates on a fictional, hyperbolic understanding of "human potential," true nootropics similarly do not synthesize new information in your head.
+Of course, while the film operates on a fictional, hyperbolic understanding of "human potential," true nootropic effects similarly do not synthesize new information in your head.

 Nootropics Are Not Unnatural

-If true nootropics are incapable of synthesizing new information, then neither are they able to transfigure the mind into a synthetically enhanced state à la the synthetic cognitive enhancing pills circulating today's dorm rooms.
+If true nootropics are incapable of synthesizing new information, then neither are they able to transfigure the mind into a synthetically enhanced state like the synthetic cognitive enhancing pills circulating today's dorm rooms.

-By the founder of nootropics Dr. Corneliu Giurgea's standards, for a substance to qualify as a nootropic it must be "
+By the founder of nootropics Dr. Corneliu Giurgea's standards, for a substance to qualify as a nootropic it must be "absent of usual pharmacological side effects of neuropsychotropic drugs."(1)

 Rather nootropics optimize the brain's natural bio-pathways much in the same way that healthy sports nutrition optimizes an athlete's sports physiology.